ballerina-attic/ballerina-aks-deployment/README.md

 uuid-gen           LoadBalancer   10.0.157.35    <pending>       8080:31744/TCP   43s
 ```

 Here, the "uuid-gen" service's "EXTERNAL-IP" is stated as pending, where this is due to the load balancer service type we defined, and it is still configuring a public IP address which we can use to access the service from outside.
-After a few seconds, you can check again, and you will get a valid IP address, like the following:-
+After a few seconds, you can check again, and you will get a valid IP address, similar to the following:

 ```bash
 $ kubectl get svc